eddie-energy/architecture/arc42/eddie-framework/architectural-decisions/architectural-decisions.md

 ### Decision

-It was decided to implement EDDIE as a monolith.
-Making an external communiction service, such as Apache Kafka, unnecessary.
+It was decided to implement EDDIE as a monolith, making an external communiction service, such as Apache Kafka, unnecessary.
 This allows rapid development, easy setup for eligible parties, and scaling out later.
 Refactoring specific components from a monolith to its own service is a valid scaling technique.